John Ochsendorf: Lookout by Martin Puryear

 In 2023, American sculptor Martin Puryear completed his first large-scale sculpture made of bricks, at Storm King Art Center in Mountainville, New York, in the Hudson Valley north of New York City.
 Called Lookout, the artwork is an asymmetrical compound-curved domed shell, pierced by 90 small apertures for circular viewports.
 Visitors can walk around and into the sculpture, enjoying the views of the surrounding area.

 The overall patterning of the bricks was influenced by kilns in the UK, and especially by Nubian masons in Mali.
 Puryear had been thinking about his design for many years, when he had a conversation with Ochsendorf in 2019.
 Ochsendorf had an ongoing interest in ancient and traditional architectural technologies, and had already done his own studies of the Nubian bricklaying practices.
 They both immediately realized that a collaboration would advance the project, and began working together.
 They devised a two-layered brick structural shell sandwiching a steel grid for longterm structural stability of the relatively thin shell.

 Ochsendorf recruited and led a team of MIT students and alumni to work on the structural engineering aspects of the project.
 Two undergrads and four master's students worked on the analytical modeling of the project, including computing the number of bricks required.
 The lead mason was Lara Davis, a former master's student, who also happened to be living and working near Storm King.
 Davis developed and tested a custom blend of natural cements to make up the high-strength mortar binding the masonry elements together.
+The process of building the artwork is shown in the 2023 documentary film, Martin Puryear: Lookout.